Lou-Flan/bot-dog/README.md

-## Description
+## **Description**

-Due to little time, small city homes and many offices not allowing pets at work, many developers miss out on having a pet dog. **BotDog**  is a Tamagotchi style game where the user feeds, pats and plays with a dog that lives in the CLI.
+Due to little time, small city homes and many offices not allowing pets at work, many developers miss out on having a pet dog. **BotDog**  is a Tamagotchi style game, written in Ruby and executed from the command line giving users a pet dog to feed, pat and play with.